kaaproject/kaa/Programming-guide/Key-platform-features/Notifications/index.md

 ```

 A notification will be queued for delivery until the time you specified in the **Expires at** field of the **Notification details** page.
-If you leave this field blank, the message will be queued until it is delivered.
+If you leave this field blank, the message will be queued until the default time-to-live (TTL) period expires.
 For more information, see [Notification pipelines](#notification-pipelines).

 If you specified an endpoint ID in the **Endpoint KeyHash** field, the notification will only be sent to that specific endpoint.